 Even non-fans should at least partially guess the main features of the story.
 George Lucas relies on classic story elements and lets good versus bad compete.
 The fight between David and Goliath is relocated to a fictional universe and LucasArts really let it rip from the start.
 Anger, hate, love, hope, joy, suffering and friendship are the basic ingredients of the story, which the ace director George Lucas skilfully mixes together to create a breathtaking kettle of color.
 Star Wars Risk - The Trilogy starts exactly in this prevailing civil war and lets the players decide which faction will end the war victoriously.

 The basic idea is based on the classic risk, but presents itself as a sci-fantasy board game with the typical Star Wars elements.
-The game board is divided into different sectors that have to be conquered.
-The galaxy comprises 42 planets, most of which are known to fans.
-The classics Tatooine, Dagobah, Coruscant or Alderaan (yes, the planet can last a little longer in the board game) are of course part of the game.
-The players move their units with strategic skill across the board and try to defeat the opponent in a targeted manner or to skillfully outmaneuver them.
-The real highlight of Risk Star Wars - the trilogy are the 4 additional game variants that provide a lot of variety and are real long-term motivators.
-Rebel players must destroy the emperor who is hiding in an imperial home base.
-The empire, on the other hand, has to wipe out the rebel armies completely, while the Hutts have to take raw material deposits.
+The game board is divided into different sectors that need to be conquered.
+The galaxy comprises 42 planets, a large part of which will be familiar to fans.
+The classics Tatooine, Dagobah, Coruscant or Alderaan (yes, in the board game the planet can last a little longer) are of course included.
+The players move their units across the game board with strategic skill and try to defeat or skillfully outmaneuver the opponent.
+The real highlight of risk Star Wars – the trilogy is the 4 additional game variants that provide a lot of variety and are real long-term motivators.
+Rebel players must destroy the Emperor, who is hiding in an Imperial home base.
+The Empire, on the other hand, has to completely wipe out the rebel armies, while the Hutts have to capture raw material deposits.
 And there are two copies of the legendary Death Star in the package.

 The game material: high recognition value